vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

 $rn->InformEachXEpoch = 100;

-If the process of learning is to slooooow, we can use InformEachXBlock, for example, for do one echo every block of 10 samples learned:
+If the process of learning is tooooo slooooow, we can use InformEachXBlock, for example, for do one echo every block of 10 samples learned:

 $rn->InformEachXBlock = 10;